 The counseling process is like an educational experience.
 The patient learns more about him/herself and gains new skills.
-Counseling also sometimes includes learning about certain conditions such as depression, eating disorders, and anxiety so that he can understand the treatment options better.
+Counseling also sometimes includes learning about certain conditions such as depression, eating disorders, and anxiety so that one can understand the treatment options.

 What Are The 8 Benefits of Mental Health Counseling?

 - Improved communication and interpersonal skills

 - Capability to change self-defeating behaviors and habits

 - More suitable expression and management of emotions